Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/phb24.md

 ### Quickened Spell :ui-sorc-point::ui-sorc-point:

-When you cast a spell that has a casting time of an action, you can spend **2 :ui-sorc-point: Sorcery Point(s)** to change the casting time to a **:rsc-b: Bonus Action**{.rsc} for this casting.
+When you cast a spell that has a casting time of an **:rsc-a: Action**{.rsc}, you can spend **2 :ui-sorc-point: Sorcery Point(s)** to change the casting time to a **:rsc-b: Bonus Action**{.rsc} for this casting.
 You can't modify a spell in this way if you've already cast a level 1+ spell on the current turn, nor can you cast a level 1+ spell on this turn after modifying a spell in this way.

 ---